Mississippi Chicken

 - Sprinkle the au jus mix and the ranch dressing mix onto the chicken.
 Then add the pepperoncini peppers and optional butter.

 - Cover and seal the lid.
-Then cook on "Low" for 4-5 hours or "High" for 2-3 hours (depending on the size of the breasts).
+Cook on "Low" for 4 hours or "High" for 2 hours.
+Note that large chicken breasts will take 30 minutes more.
 No liquid is required, as the chicken will release its own juices during cooking.

 Notes